plausible/docs/docs/stats-api.md

 #### Filtering imported stats

 Filtering imported stats is currently not possible, except for very specific cases of filtering by `event:goal` in custom property breakdowns described earlier.
+When the applied combination of filters and property is not supported for imported stats, the results are still returned based only on native stats, with a warning.

 ## Endpoints